inquilabee/LinkedinPy/README.md

 Python script to automate some usual tasks performed on social-networking site LinkedIn.

 The script has been tested on macOS and is expected to work on Linux environment as well.
-Raise an issue if you encounter any issue while running the scripts.
+Raise an issue/PR if you encounter any issue while running the scripts.

     usage: linkedin.py [-h] [--env ENV] [--email EMAIL] [--password PASSWORD] [--browser BROWSER] [--driver DRIVER] [--headless] [--cron] [--cronuser CRONUSER]
                        [--preferred PREFERRED] [--notpreferred NOTPREFERRED]

     optional arguments:
       -h, --help            show this help message and exit --env ENV             Linkedin environment file